cmoscardi/cmoscardi.github.io/_posts/2025-08-21-ai-modal-landing-page.markdown

 > update src/app/page.tsx to be more descriptive and not use the default next.js styles
 ```

 I do this with some curiosity, as it's obviously a generic prompt.
 What does "be more descriptive" mean?
 What styles would it pick by default?
-Well, here's what it get back:
+Well, here's what I get back:

 <div style="width: 100%;">
   <img style="width: 100%;" src="/static/images/saas_landing_page.png" />